dillonbaxendell/ui-engineering-assessment/README.md

 production
   - Make it easy for our team to build and run locally

-**After you are done, please upload your result to GitHub and share the link with us.**
+**After you are done, please upload your result to GitHub in a private repository and share the link with us.**

 ## Feature Requests